 To begin, patients receive a local anesthetic, either gargled or sprayed on the back of the throat.
 A needle is then inserted into a vein in the arm if sedatives will be given.
 Doctors and other medical staff monitor vital signs while patients are sedated.

-ERCP does not require any special preparation, but you will need to fast for at least six hours prior to the procedure.
-Your doctor will likely tell you to avoid eating or drinking anything after midnight on the night before your procedure.
-You may be asked to stop taking certain medications prior to the procedure as well.
+ERCP does not require any special preparation, but you will need to fast for at least six hours before the procedure.
+Your gastroentorologist in Concord will likely tell you to avoid eating or drinking anything after midnight on the night before your procedure.
+You may be asked to stop taking certain medications before the procedure as well.
 Be sure to follow your doctor's instructions carefully.

 View complete ERCP prep instructions.